14 Singles - 15 Doubles - 2 Triples - 2 Quads

 Founded in the 1970s, Lothlorien has long-standing traditions of activism and art.
 It's a house where one can make signs for a protest, learn to cook, find peer support, paint a mural, watch the sunset over the Bay, and build friendships - all in the same day!
 Our meat-free kitchen is a great place to make breakfast with a friend or play your favorite music while washing pots.

 Our splendid living room hosts house events and weekly meetings.
 It's also totally okay if you're just here for food and a bed.
 We respect everyone’s level of engagement in the community.

 That said, we do try to create the society we want to see in our daily lives, and practice participatory democracy, consent, and anti-oppression.
 Knowing that we're 58 people from all different backgrounds, we hold workshops and guide one another towards creating a safe and inclusive space where we can all feel at home.

 We boast the largest library and smallest per capita utility bills in the BSC.
-We also have a roaring fireplace, a sundeck, and a treehouse.
+We also have a roaring fireplace, a sundeck, a sauna, and a treehouse.